 Some filters need to be primed manually, which involved a lot of fidgeting and maneuvering to get the filter to actually start.
 Without priming properly, the filter’s motor could overheat and burn up.

 A filtration unit that comes with an easy prime or self-priming feature is the best.
 Simply put, you don’t have to prime these things by hand, which is really convenient.

 This can be kind of hard to gauge just from looking, but the filter you get should have a durable outer shell, a durable motor, and a good impeller.
 All of these components are equally important, so do your research in terms of the durability of the filtration unit in question.
 A filter that breaks down after just a couple of weeks or month is a waste of money.

 Finally, now it is not like this is a crucial aspect or anything, but loud filtration units are annoying for both people and fish.
 If at all possible, try and get one that is built to operate with minimal noise.

-The best nano filter is the one that has enough juice and filtration power to handle your aquarium.
+The best nano filter is the one that has enough juice and filtration power to handle your aquarium (the KollerCraft Mini is our top pick).
 Make sure to pay attention to the purchasing points we mentioned above before buying any nano canister filter.
 That being said, we would definitely recommend looking at one of the 5 options we have reviewed above, as they are in our opinion the very best around.